garaio/DevCamp-AzureServerless/Track-Dev/Challenges.md

 Cognitive Search (with Skills), LUIS

 ## Hints
-Integration in Frotend-application is optional (it is completely okay to show functionality on Functions test page only).
+Integration in Frotend-application is optional (it is completely okay to just demonstrate functionality and concepts on API or Search Explorer).

 # D03: Flexible data storage
 ## Goal